HUGH ASHER STUBBINS JR. (1912-2006)

 1952 - 17 Valley Spring Road, Newton MA.
 Built by Benjamin Franklin Homes.
 Sold in 1952 to Lawrence H. and Gladys Mackin Gordon.
 Sold in 2001 to Andrew M. Gordon.
 Sold in 2019 to 17 Valley Spring Road, LLC.

-1952 - The Lantern Hill Subdivision, East Lansing, Michigan.
+1952 - The Lantern Hill Subdivision, East Lansing MI.
 A group of Michigan State faculty bought 27 acres of farmland, dividing it into 41 residential sites.
 Commissioned around 1952.
 Stubbins created three designs for this project, which 23 owners adopted.
 Of these, 18 chose the same design.
 Above photos of 915 and 976 Lantern Hill Drive.

 1952 - The Albert and Miriam Goldman House, 87 Pleasant Street, Lexington MA.
 Sold in 2006 to Isaac Silvera.

-1952 - The Arthur Baggs House,149 Old County Road, Lincoln MA.
+1952 - The Arthur Baggs House, 149 Old County Road, Lincoln MA.
 In the 1990s, the original Baggs land was subdivided and the house was too close to the new property line.
-It was assumed the house would be destroyed, but it sold to Michael and Shelley Peyette McGarry who saved the house by moving it about 100 feet.
+It was assumed the house would be destroyed, but it sold to Michael and Shelley Peyette McGarry who moved it about 100 feet.

 1955 - The Better Homes and Gardens Idea Home of the Year.
 Model single-family home built in 100 locations across the United States.
-Above photo of home located at20 Paxton Hollow Road, Media PA.
-Other examples located at 2201 Great Rock Road, Vestavia Hills AL and 2500 South Carter Place, Sioux Falls SD.
+Above photo of home located at 5821 Murray Hill Road, Charlotte; 20 Paxton Hollow Road, Media PA; 2201 Great Rock Road, Vestavia Hills AL; 2500 South Carter Place, Sioux Falls SD.

 1955 - The John Desmond and Ruth Adams Glover House, 400 Concord Road, Weston MA.
 Destroyed and a new house built in 2006.